blueriver/MuraVueDecoupled/README.md

 The theme's contentRenderer.cfc's has this.hashURLs=true;

-You set the list of available templates by setting a contentRenderer.cfc this.layoutTemplates array.
+You set the list of available templates by setting a contentRenderer.cfc this.templateArray array.
 They should match the available /Vue/src/components/templates options

 ### Mura Site Settings